IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Bardic insp is a bonus action
 - Cutting words: use a bardic to subtract from dice roll
 - extra healing during short rest

-Eletha
-- Reaction to deflect missiles
-- Flurry of blows can impose: fall prone, get pushed, no reaction
-- Slow fall reaction
-- Stunning strike for a ki point
-- 2 attacks
+- Countercharm action to give adv to frightened, charmed

 Lumdas
 - Can only single hand the warhammer bc he has shield
 - Prompt him to use bless (buff) abilities
-- Healing word is a bonus action
+- Healing spells also heal himself a little bit
 - Channel divinity to do mass heal, turn/destroy undead
 - Prep WIS + lvl spells per long rest